Four days of events to celebrate St Cuthbert’s Day from 20th to 23rd March

 As well as being a place of great natural beauty, Holy Island (also known as Lindisfarne) is the place where Christianity first arrived in England in 635 AD.
 It has been a place of pilgrimage ever since.

+St Cuthbert’s Centre is at the heart of the Island, offering a welcome to many different visitors, and a prayerful space for individuals or groups.
 The Centre is open most days for visitors to call in and enjoy the peaceful space.
 If, for any reason, the Centre is not open when you call or is being used by a private hirer, please rest awhile in the garden, which is now looking really colourful.

 We hope that we can welcome you to St Cuthbert’s soon.